adaniel105/Google-Summer-of-Code/README.md

 While significant progress was made, several areas remain for future development:

 ### 1. Package Installation Functionality
-- **Requirement**: Implement automated package installation based on selected components
-- **Current State**: All dependencies installed on base project
-- **Next Steps**:  Install dependencies only as needed by the respective specified components
+- Implement automated package installation based on selected component.
+Currently, all of the dependencies needed by every component, are installed on base project.
+Moving forward, we want to be able to install dependencies only as needed by the specified components.

 ### 2. User Authentication Implementation
-- **Requirement**: Complete user authentication using open source authentication providers
-- **Current State**: Architecture and foundation completed
-- **Next Steps**:Implement OAuth2/OIDC integration with popular providers (Auth0, Keycloak, etc.)
+- Complete user authentication using open source authentication provide.
+Implement OAuth2/OIDC integration with popular providers (Auth0, Keycloak, etc.)

 ### 3. Super Profile and Login Persistence
-  Develop comprehensive user profile management with session persistence
+-  Develop comprehensive user profile management with session persistence

-### 5. Testing and Deployment
+### 4. Testing and Deployment
 - Implememtation of a CI/CD pipeline for automated testing and deployment

 ## Conclusion